cyber-dojo/aws-prod-co-promotion/README.md

 ```
 which prints two things.

-1. the current latest Kosli snapshot number for
+1. the current latest Kosli snapshot numbers for
     [aws-beta](https://app.kosli.com/cyber-dojo/environments/aws-beta/snapshots/) which is the Kosli Environment for https://beta.cyber-dojo.org and
     [aws-prod](https://app.kosli.com/cyber-dojo/environments/aws-prod/snapshots/) which is the Kosli Environment for https://cyber-dojo.org
     For example: